EsraaMoataz/assignment-3/README.md

 # assignment-3

+Problem :

-Draw triangle with GLFW with shader .
+Draw triangle with GLFW

+-By using GLFW that enabled me to draw a multi color triangle with multi shader that :

+first:

+-creating a window